 It has been felt that a variety of strategies should be available in any surgical setting because one single strategy may not be effective under all circumstances.
 Certain strategies involve their own set of risks and means of offsetting the risks of each strategy must also be considered.

 Medical malpractice claims brought by Ohio or Kentucky attorneys and clients often come about due to physicians not doing everything medically necessary to prevent injuries to patients.
-Physicians, anesthesiologists and medical providers in general will have to familiarize themselves with differing treatments into the future.
+Physicians, anesthesiologists, and medical providers, in general, will have to familiarize themselves with differing treatments in the future.
 A practice conducted a number of years ago may no longer be considered good medical practice in the future.

 Source: EurekAlert.org, “Treatments to reduce anesthesia-induced injury in children show promise in animal studies,” March 28, 2012, by Marguerite Beck